 “I am not new age anything and I resent being called that.
 I am just trying to open a door so that people can see themselves more clearly and perhaps be the light to get them to God, whatever they may call that.
 I don’t see spirits in the trees and I don’t sit in the room with crystals.”

-Smart of you, New Age high priestess, trying to shake off the New Age label.
+Though she brushes off the New Age label, her philosophy evinces it.
 In her visit to Standford University Memorial church in April 2015, she led over 1,000 members in an occult meditation:

 “Close your eyes for a moment, will you please breathe with me … put your thumb to your middle finger and gather your other fingers around, and let’s feel the vibration and pulse of your personal energy as you take three deep breathe with me” (Charisma News, 29/04).